mkdhruv09/RemoteValScanner/readme.md

 ## Example Project

 This project provides an example implementation and use of the RemoteVal Video based scanning library module.
-From this project you can get the basic idea of how to implement the scanning and scan playback with RemoteVal capture to your app.
+From this project you can get a basic idea of how to implement the scanning and scan playback with RemoteVal capture to your app.

 ## Video based scan library module

-RemoteVal Video based scanning library module provides a scanning `Fragment` which can be used to scan a floor plan with an Android device.
+RemoteVal Video-based scanning library module provides a scanning `Fragment` which can be used to scan a floor plan with an Android device.
 The scanning `Fragment` saves scan files into a zip file, which your app can upload to the RemoteVal back-end for processing.
-RemoteVal SDK handles corner cases like fast scanning, Too near to wall, ceiling scanning to guide user for proper scanning
+RemoteVal SDK handles corner cases like fast scanning, Too near to the wall, and ceiling scanning to guide user for proper scanning.

 ## Implementation

-This implementation was made with Android Studio Dolphin | 2021.3.1 Patch 1 using Gradle plugin version 1.7.0.
+This implementation was made with Android Studio Electric Eel | 2022.1.1 using Gradle plugin version 1.7.0.

 ### Setting up